spitz-the-great/weekend-project-7/README.md

 At upon submit at the final step this full set of user input data being stored in Redux is then posted to the database.

-There is also an Admin page that retrives all the submitted data and displays it in list form.
+There is also an Admin page at `/admin` in the url that retrives all the submitted data and displays it in list form.
 This page also allows an admin to delete from the database whichever set of feedback they want.

 ### SETUP